Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay estimate implies smoothness of coordinate change

-In fact Theorem \ref{gluethm12} (1),(3) are proved in the same way as Sections \ref{alternatingmethod}, \ref{subsecdecayT} and \ref{surjinj}.
+In fact Theorem \ref{gluethm12} (1),(3) are proved in the same way as in Chapters \ref{alternatingmethod}, \ref{subsecdecayT} and \ref{surjinj}.
 The estimate of $\sigma$ derivative is the same as that of $\rho$ derivative.
-So the proof of Theorem \ref{them816} is the same as that of Section \ref{subsecdecayT}.
+So the proof of Theorem \ref{them816} is the same as that in Chapter \ref{subsecdecayT}.
 Theorem \ref{gluethm12} (2) follows from the fact that the alternating method we use does not change the complex structure of the source.